 Employers are responsible for health and safety at work.
-It is the employers’ duty to ensure safe working conditions, including measures to prevent accidents at work, occupational diseases and other work-related diseases.
+It is the employers’ duty to ensure safe working conditions, including measures preventing accidents at work, occupational diseases and other work-related diseases.

-Employers are required to evaluate and document the occupational risk associated with the work performed, apply necessary preventative measures to minimise risks, and inform employees about occupational risks and the guidelines on protection against such risks.
-Employers are also required to provide employees with free personal protection equipment if it is necessary to protect them against threats in the working environment.
+Employers are required to evaluate and document the occupational risk associated with the work performed, apply necessary preventative measures to minimize risks, and inform employees about occupational risks and the guidelines on protection against such risks.
+Employers are also required to provide employees with free personal protection equipment if it is necessary to protect them against hazards in the working environment.

-According to the Occupational Illnesses and Work Accidents Act, an accident at work is a sudden event caused by an external factor that occurs in connection with work and that causes injury or death.
-Occupational illnesses are the illnesses listed on the list of occupational illnesses if they are caused by factors that are harmful to health and are present in the working environment or result from work practices.
+According to the Act on occupational diseases and accidents at work, an accident at work is a sudden event caused by an external factor that occurs in connection with work and that causes injury or death.
+Occupational diseases are the diseases specified in the list of occupational diseases if they are caused by factors that are harmful to health and are present in the working environment or result from work practices.

-The Labour Code regulates in detail the starting and termination of employment relationships, the basic rules for determining pay, matters related to working time and annual leave, the employment of minors, health and safety rules as well as matters related to collective labour agreements.
+The Labour Code regulates in detail commencement and termination of employment relationships, the basic rules for determining pay, issues related to working time and annual leave, the employment of minors, occupational health and safety rules as well as matters related to collective labour agreements.

-An employment contract should be made in writing ; it should name the parties, specify the type of contract, the date it is signed, as well as the employment conditions and pay, in particular the following:
+An employment contract should be made in writing; it should specify the parties, the type of contract, the date it is signed, as well as the employment conditions and remuneration, in particular the following: